WRopero/data_challenge_repo/README.md

 # Data Challenge Project

-This repository contains the Data Challenge application, which processes and manages data for employee, job, and department entities.
+This repository contains a Data Challenge application, which processes and manages data for employee, job, and department entities.
 It features database interactions, queue management, and threading.

 ### The API

 - The API was created using FAST API package (https://fastapi.tiangolo.com/).
 - The Database used is a MySQL database hosted in AWS RDS under the free tier.
 - You can connect to the API in the following link.
-It is hosted in an EC2 instance: http://3.131.36.170:8000/docs
+It is hosted in an EC2 instance: http://3.131.36.170:8000/docs (Deactivated for now)

 You can test the endpoints from the Swagger documentation.